Why Canonical Tags Matter More in AI Search

 Step 4: Isolate URL Parameter Variations

-Filter your crawl results for URLs sharing a base path but with added parameters (e.g., ?utm_source=, ?sessionid=).
-These often point to the same content and are a common source of duplication.
+Filter your crawl results for URLs sharing a base path but with appended parameters (e.g., ?utm_source=, ?sessionid=, ?sort=price).
+These often serve identical content and are one of the most common sources of unintentional duplication, especially on sites running paid campaigns or session-based personalization.

 Step 5: Review Google Search Console Reports

 In GSC, navigate to the Page Indexing report.
-Look for pages with the status “Duplicate, Google chose different canonical than the user.”
-This shows exactly where your intended canonical differs from Google’s choice.
-Also check the “Excluded” tab for pages flagged as duplicates.
+Look for pages with the status “Duplicate, Google chose different canonical than user.”
+This status tells you exactly where your declared canonical conflicts with Google’s own assessment.
+Also, check the Excluded tab for pages flagged as duplicates without any canonical tag at all.

 Step 6: Check Bing Webmaster Tools